arwas11/FindTheHiddenObjects-Game/README.md

 Built with VSCode

 ## Features
 This is an interactive game built with HTML, CSS, and JS.
-The user work on finding the hidden objects before the end of the five minutes countdown timer.
+The user works on finding the hidden objects before the end of the five minutes countdown timer.

 ## How to use
-First, user need to set browser's zoom to 33% to enjoy the game.
-In the Welcome Page The user have to enter their name and press enter.
+First, the user needs to set their browser's zoom to 33% to enjoy the game.
+On the Welcome Page, the user has to enter their name and press enter.
 Upon pressing enter, the user will be taken to the Game Page to start playing the game.
-The user will need to look at the objects on the right hand of the screen then work on finding them insinde the image by clicking on the hidden object.
-When an object is found and clicked on, the corresponding object on the right side of the screen will be crossed.
-If the user was not successful with finding the hidden object before the countdown timer hit 0:00, a message will display with a message and an option to exite or play again.
-If the use find the ten objects before the end of the countdown timer, a message will display with a message and an option to exite or play again.
+The user will need to look at the objects on the right hand of the screen and work on finding them insinde the image by clicking on the hidden objects.
+When an object is found and clicked on, the corresponding object on the right side of the screen will be crossed out.
+If the user was not successful with finding the hidden object before the countdown timer hits 0:00, a message will display with an option to exit the game or play again.
+If the user finds the ten objects before the end of the countdown timer, a message will display with an option to exit the game or play it again.

 ### Credits
 I would like to give credit to another Github user, adhithyan15, for their Countdown.js code that I used in my project.
 Their code can be found here: ttps://gist.github.com/adhithyan15/4350689